 Project Computer - What I Recommend

 The following is for rolling up your sleeves and getting your hands dirty.
+It is the best way to learn.

 In my Opinion